wp-plugins/social-media-widget/readme.txt

 For help, please go to my <a href="http://forums.idontlikethisgame.com/viewforum.php?f=3">SMW Forums</a> and ask whatever questions you need!

 == Changelog ==
+= 2.8 =

+* Added Google Picasa Web Albums support

+= 2.7 =

+* Added iTunes Ping support
+* Corrected issue where when the input box is empty, save a space, the icons still appear.

 = 2.6 =

 * Changed the way that the custom icons worked.
 Turns out, when Wordpress upgrades a plugin, it completely removes the plugin folder and uploads it verbatim from the SVN package.
 Thus, all custom icons were lost.